Superradiance -- the 2020 Edition: Black holes superradiant instabilities

 \paragraph{Massive charged scalars} Massive charged scalars propagating on a Kerr-Newman background were studied (both analytically and numerically) in Ref.~\cite{Furuhashi:2004jk}, which found that the instability growth rate also depends on the coupling $qQ$, where $q$ and $Q$ are the charges of the field and of the BH, respectively.
 For a given value of the BH spin the shortest instability time scale is comparable to that of the neutral case, although it occurs for different values of $\mu_S M$ and with $qQ\neq0$.

-Because the BH-bomb effect occurs also for minimally-coupled, charged scalar perturbations of a static, charged BH in a cavity (cf. Sec.~\eqref{sec:chargedbombs}), one might be tempted to conclude that a similar instability exist also when the cavity's surface is replaced by a massive perturbation.
+Because the BH-bomb effect occurs also for minimally-coupled, charged scalar perturbations of a static, charged BH in a cavity (cf. Sec.~\ref{sec:chargedbombs}), one might be tempted to conclude that a similar instability exist also when the cavity's surface is replaced by a massive perturbation.
 However, unlike their rotating counterpart, asymptotically-flat charged BHs were shown to be stable against massive charged scalar perturbations.
-This is due to the fact that the conditions required in order to trigger the superradiant instability (existence of bound states in the superradiant regime) are incompatible~\cite{Hod:2013eea,Hod:2013nn}.
-The same absence of superradiant instability has been recently proved for charged BHs in low-energy effective string theory~\cite{Zhang:2015jda}.
+This is due to the fact that the conditions required in order to trigger the superradiant instability (existence of bound states in the superradiant regime) are incompatible~\cite{Hod:2013eea,Hod:2013nn}, and rotation is a necessary ingredient~\cite{Hod:2016bas}.
+The same absence of superradiant instability was recently proven for charged BHs in low-energy effective string theory~\cite{Zhang:2015jda}; rotation seems to be a necessary ingredient~\cite{Siahaan:2015xna}.
+Exceptions to this rule may arise when new couplings are present, changing the equations of motion and effectively a potential well for an instability to set in~\cite{Kolyvaris:2018zxl}.